akmalfaditya/Bootcamp/Practice/Advanced Reading/SOLID and Kiss Principles/README.md

-# SOLID & KISS Principles Demo Project

-Hey there!
-Welcome to this hands-on demonstration of SOLID and KISS principles in C#.

 ## What You'll Find Here

 This project isn't just theory - it's a working example that shows you exactly how these principles work in real code.
-I've built a simple e-commerce system that demonstrates each principle clearly, so you can see the difference between "messy" code and clean, maintainable code.

 ## Project Structure